ngrodzitski/opio/README.md

       a "send by call & receive by invoke" look&feel.
       <br/>
       Associated routines: <code>opio::proto_entry::entry_base_t&lt;Traits&gt;</code>
-      which Contains common routines not biassed to specific protocol.
+      which Contains common routines not biased to specific protocol.
       The types (class) of entries generated according to protocol spec are derived from it.
     </td>